-Time passed and the cape and the super hero retired.
-The pay sucked and work place injuries too many to mention, and customer respect and appreciation fleeting, plus if I was still running around the neighborhood like that I would be in counselling for many hours explaining my irrationality and absurd and crazy behavior labeling my illness as (Superman syndrome).
-Its junior high school and word is out Mcdonald’s is rolling into town.
-I can’t tell you the hype that was going on, and us juniors planning our menu item that we were going to try.
+Time passed and the cape and the superhero retired.
+The pay sucked and workplace injuries too many to mention, and customer respect and appreciation fleeting, plus if I was still running around the neighborhood like that I would be in counseling for many hours explaining my irrationality and absurd and crazy behavior labeling my illness as (Superman syndrome).
+It's junior high school and word is out Mcdonald's is rolling into town.
+I can't tell you the hype that was going on, and us juniors planning our menu item that we were going to try.
 For me it was the BIG Mac.
-Double patties burger with three slices of bun to keep it together, a special thousand island sauce, some shredded lettuce and onion, with a side of fries, not crinkle cut but just thin, crispy, golden brown, pillowy soft insides goodness.
-My mother would sometimes not frequently deliver this burger to school for me to have for lunch and I would have to fend off lunch traders wanting to do some swapping, but I would tune everything out and chomp down on that Big Mac burger and dip multiple fries at a time, wanting to finish before someone could snafoo some of them.
+Double patties burger with three slices of bun to keep it together, a special thousand island sauce, some shredded lettuce and onion, with a side of fries, not crinkle-cut but just thin, crispy, golden brown, pillowy soft insides goodness.
+My mother would sometimes not frequently deliver this burger to school for me to have for lunch and I would have to fend off lunch traders wanting to do some swapping, but I would tune everything out and chomp down on that Big Mac burger and dip multiple fries at a time, wanting to finish before someone could snafu some of them.

 Today we have many burger joints going from fast food to the modern gourmet burgers, and ideas and compilations many, and innovative, not forgetting to mention the veggie burger revolution.
-I have opted for the ground beef burger today, more so using Peidmontese ground beef I bought from The Italian Center Shop.
-An organic beef from grass fed happy cows, from Messinger Meats, A local farmer from Lacombe, Alberta, dedicated to bringing clients the best in quality and service, raising hormone and chemical free livestock.
+I have opted for the ground beef burger today, more so using Piedmontese ground beef I bought from The Italian Center Shop.
+Organic beef from grass-fed happy cows, from Messinger Meats, A local farmer from Lacombe, Alberta, dedicated to bringing clients the best in quality and service, raising hormone and chemical-free livestock.
 A recipe come to be known to us as the Charbroiled Herb Flavored Burger.
-In the ground beef I mixed in several herbs such as oregano, rosemary, parsley, along with spices of parika, onion powder, minced garlic stem removed, sea salt, freshly ground black peppercorns, and some Italian style bread crumbs, huge in the flavor department.
-To ensure the moisture and juiciness of this burger I splashed in some good quality extra virgin cold pressed olive oil, and a splash of home made Merlot red wine, hugely aromatic and robust in flavor a nice soft touch to this puppy.
-Can’t forget to have a drop for yourself to ensure wine is good.
-To give this burger some pizazz, a nice mixing of grated authentic Italian D.O.P.
+In the ground beef, I mixed in several herbs such as oregano, rosemary, parsley, along with spices of paprika, onion powder, minced garlic stem removed, sea salt, freshly ground black peppercorns, and some Italian style bread crumbs, huge in the flavor department.
+To ensure the moisture and juiciness of this burger I splashed in some good quality extra virgin cold-pressed olive oil, and a splash of homemade Merlot red wine, hugely aromatic and robust in flavor a nice soft touch to this puppy.
+Can't forget to have a drop for yourself to ensure the wine is good.
+To give this burger some pizazz, a nice mixture of grated authentic Italian D.O.P.
 Asiago Cheese, nicely aged and airy and slightly pungent.

 - 1 lb good quality lean ground beef